whoisjorge/gulp-workflow/README.md

 ## Overview

-This tool is for developers who are currently loading in resources in their code via multiple tags and finding that dependency management, _or even mantainment_, is becoming "a little" cumbersome as their webpages or applications start to grow.
+This tool is focused to developers who are currently loading in resources in their code via multiple style/script tags and finding that dependency management, or even mantainment of the project architecture, is becoming "a little" cumbersome as their webpages or applications start to grow.

-Exactly, from now you are going to build your very own workflows, as advanced as your needs require, and become a PROUDltimate Front-end Developer.
-Say goodbye to annoying manual bullshit tasks, damn!
+A modern starter kit with which you are going to build your very own workflows, as advanced as your needs require, and become a PROUDltimate Front-end Developer.
+No more boilerplates or annoying manual bullshit tasks, damn!

 <pre>This is a work in progress...
 Feel free to contribute!</pre>